tsekenrick/course-clicker/README.md

 3. as a user, I can passively gain resources while I do not have the game launched
 4. as a user, I can reset progress in parts of my game to obtain permanent stat bonuses
-5. as a user, I can pass the evaluation at the end of a level to obtain a level unlock/victory message
-6. as a user, I can access the second level of the game only after meeting requirements within the first level
+5. as a user, I can pass the evaluation at the end of a level to obtain a level unlock/victory message ~~6. as a user, I can access the second level of the game only after meeting requirements within the first level~~

 ## Research Topics

 * (6 points) React
     * Using React to construct the UI of my game.
     * Since it is quite a robust library with quite a bit to learn, I allocated 6 points for it.
+* (4 points) webpack
+    * Using webpack as a way to bundle my dependencies
+    * Using webpack to differentiate dev and prod builds for ease of development
-* (2 points) Using CSS preprocessor Myth
+    * Allocating 4 points for figuring out how to get webpack to work with deployment and my server-side code ~~* (2 points) Using CSS preprocessor Myth
     * Expanding the features available to me in my stylesheets seems useful for this type of project
     * Myth felt to me like a good balance between being featureful and straightforward to use
 * (0-5 points) Passport.js for authentication
-    * Since I'm uncertain how much time I will need to spend on learning React, I may or may not end up doing user log-in
+    * Since I'm uncertain how much time I will need to spend on learning React, I may or may not end up doing user log-in~~

-8 points total out of 8 required points (13 out of 8 if I end up using passport)
+10 points total out of 8 required points.

 ## [Link to Initial Main Project File](app.js)